sandeepsnairms/banking-multi-agent-workshop/csharp/workshop/Module-02.md

 1. [Activity 2: Connecting Agent Frameworks to Azure Cosmos DB](#activity-2-connecting-agent-frameworks-to-azure-cosmos-db)
 1. [Activity 3: Test your Work](#activity-3-test-your-work)

-## Activity 1: Session Memory Persistence in Agent Frameworks

-In this session you will get an overview of memory and how it works for Semantic Kernel Agents and LangGraph and learn the basics for how to configure and connect both to Azure Cosmos DB as a memory store for both chat history and/or state management.

 ## Activity 1: Create a Simple Banking Agent